 Karidopita is a traditional Greek dessert, the cake is made from walnuts and covered in a sweet syrup.
 The name Karidopita comes from the Greek word for walnut and pie combined.
 The syrup can be flavoured with different flavourings, common flavourings are orange zest, cloves, brown sugar and spiced rum or cognac.

-Without a doubt the delicious orange, brandy and vanilla syrup that is added to this cake after it is cooked, it is the secret ingredient that makes this recipe absolutely delicious.
+Without a doubt the delicious orange, brandy and vanilla syrup that is added to this recipe after it is cooked, it is the secret ingredient that makes this absolutely delicious.

 We think this dessert is more a winter than summer recipe, it is the perfect cake to add to your Christmas recipe repertoire, as it is full of the flavours of Christmas.
 You can serve this cake warm or cold, if serving it as a dessert we recommend warm with a dollop of ice-cream

 This recipe is ideal for any Greek themed dinner party, or Christmas dinner party as an alternative to Christmas pudding.
 Take a look at our Greek themed menu and see if its perfect for your next party.